'Trump is in the past': Mounting losses show limits of power

 But his biggest upset was in Georgia, a crucial swing state, where former Sen. David Perdue, whom Trump had lobbied to run and helped clear the field for, lost to Kemp.
 The governor was among Trump’s top targets after he refused to overturn the results of the 2020 White House election in his state.

 Georgia Secretary of State Brad Raffensperger, who defied Trump’s call to “find” the votes to change the outcome two years ago — a call that is now under investigation — also won his party’s nomination.
-Attorney General Chris Carr and Insurance Commissioner John King — all opposed by Trump — were also successful in their primaires.
+Attorney General Chris Carr and Insurance Commissioner John King — both opposed by Trump — were also successful in their primaries.

 In Alabama, Rep. Mo Brooks, whose Senate endorsement Trump rescinded as he struggled to gain traction, made it to a runoff, having gained support after Trump dropped him.